tektoncd/website/content/en/blog/2023/distributed-traces-for-testing-with-tekton-pipelines-and-tracetest/index.md

 ## 1. Install Tekton Pipelines, Triggers, and Dashboard

-Install Tekton Pipelines by following [these instructions for Pipelines](https://tekton.dev/docs/getting-started/tasks/#install-tekton-pipelines), and [there instructions for Triggers](https://tekton.dev/docs/getting-started/triggers/#install-tekton-triggers).
+Install Tekton Pipelines by following [these instructions for Pipelines](https://tekton.dev/docs/getting-started/tasks/#install-tekton-pipelines), [these instructions for Triggers](https://tekton.dev/docs/getting-started/triggers/#install-tekton-triggers), and [these instructions for Dashboard](https://tekton.dev/docs/dashboard/install/).
 Or, run the command below.

 ```bash
 kubectl apply --filename \